Date: 9 February 2016. Making a Towel

 I have places marked on my chart before departure that would be a

-restarted after lunch.
+gotten back underway after lunch.
 Sometimes a break is just the ticket.

 pleasure boating on a budget.
 I do not do schedules.